slogemann1/aerozine/config-doc.md

     "log": true
     // The language of the files served by the server, defaults to null "default_lang": "en",
-    // The text encoding of the files served by the server, defaults to "utf-8" "default_charset": "utf-8",
+    // The text encoding of the files served by the server, defaults to null "default_charset": "utf-8",
     // The url path relative to the root the server uses when recieving traffic at the root
     // (e.g. user requests "gemini://www.example.com"), defaults to null